 When it comes time to view results, our software processes the data and visualizes it in your preferred format.
 All you need to do is choose the kit for your application, set the instrument and load your samples-from 12 to 288 at once.

-Fragment Analyzer is used and recommended by IlluminaTM as an automated system for the quantification and qualification of NGS libraries, gDNA and RNA.
+Fragment Analyzer is used by IlluminaTM as an automated system for the quantification and qualification of NGS libraries, gDNA and RNA.
 Illumina elaborates on its website, mentioning Fragment Analyzer as one of the answers to "laborious and time-consuming" constraints in the lab, while making it "easier for our customers" to automate fragmentation and size selection.

 By running the Illumina-developed DV200 metric on Fragment Analyzer, you can automate the assessment of formalin-fixed paraffin-embedded (FFPE) RNA tissue before running in TruSeq.Learn more here.